 Summary Sales Report Overview

-As a sales manager or super-admin user, you need to keep an eye on the overall sales and the earnings from different payment modes during the specific date range.
+As a sales manager or super-admin user, you need to keep an eye on the overall sales and earnings from different payment modes during the specific date range.
 This will help you create strategies and discounts to boost sales.

 Department groups could be created only for reporting purposes to keep an eye on multiple departments' sales.
 If you have created and maintained the department groups properly, it is easy to get the sales data in summary for the different department groups.